-If you want to do data-intensive tasks like HD streaming or gaming, you are going to need a fast VPN.
+Fast VPNs are great if you want to do data-intensive tasks like gaming or HD streaming.
 Most VPNs do not use Tier-1 servers, which means they will disappoint when it comes to speeds.
 To make sure you always know exactly what the fastest VPN services are - we run VPN speed tests three times a day.

 Which are the fastest VPNs?

 You can see exactly what the fastest VPNs are in the table below.
 This table updates in real-time, so that you always get up-to-date VPN speed test results.
 We explain how we carry out these tests below.